Lifetime ISAs (LISAs) explained

 The rules state you must open a lifetime ISA before the age of 40, although you won’t be able to access the funds until your 60th birthday.
 This means you’ll need to be prepared to wait at least 20 years before you can access your cash, which may not be ideal if you plan to retire early.
 However, once you turn 60, you can withdraw your funds (including the government bonus) and spend the money as you wish.

-It’s worth noting that you don’t need to take all of the cash out in one lump sum; you can leave some or all of the money invested if you prefer.
+It’s worth noting that you don’t need to take all the cash out in one lump sum; you can leave some or all of the money invested if you prefer.
 Any withdrawals you do make will be tax-free, although bear in mind that your lifetime ISA savings can affect your entitlement to certain benefits.

 Whether a lifetime ISA is right for you depends on your individual circumstances and your savings goals.
 If you’re unsure about the best option, speak to a financial adviser.